6 Day Inn Tour

 DAY 1: We meet at a charming inn in downtown Lexington, in the heart of Kentucky’s bluegrass country.
 Considered the “Horse Capital of the World,” Lexington has revitalized its downtown area to become a vibrant, progressive entertainment hub.
 If you arrive early, take a stroll before our rental bike fitting at 3:00pm, orientation at 5:00pm and then dinner at 6:30pm.
 0 miles.

 DAY 2: The soil in this region of Kentucky is particularly good for growing the perennial species of grass that some say is so rich it grows blue.
 It happens to be excellent fodder for multi-million dollar thoroughbred horses.
-After breakfast, we’ll cycle past pristine horse farms, home to some of those thoroughbreds, and have a picnic lunch at the Kentucky Horse Park.
+After breakfast, you'll have a choice of a shorter or longer loop as you cycle past pristine horse farms, home to some of those thoroughbreds, and have a picnic lunch at the Kentucky Horse Park.
 A working horse farm and educational park, it features a daily Parade of Breeds that we can watch.

-After lunch, we’ll continue our loop and return to Lexington on the paved Legacy Trail.
+After lunch, we’ll continue our cycling and return to Lexington on the paved Legacy Trail.
 If you’re back in time, you can tour a bourbon distillery or two before dinner.
-38 miles.
+38 or 50 miles.

 DAY 3: There is a lot to see on today’s ride.
+Again, you'll have shorter or longer options.
 First, we’ll cycle past the Keeneland Racetrack, famous for its thoroughbred racing.
 Next we’ll pass through the small town of Midway, the first Kentucky railroad town and now a center for thoroughbred horse breeding.
 A couple miles later and you can stop at a museum specializing in the decorative arts.
 Lastly, we’ll visit McConnell Springs Park, where the settlement of Lexington was first named.
 Take your time and cycle all day, as dinner is on your own tonight.
-47 miles.
+47 or 58 miles.